 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-CD295 antigen; leptin; leptin (murine obesity homolog); leptin (obesity homolog, mouse); OB-R; obese protein; obese, mouse, homolog of; obesity factor; obesity protein
+Protein Aliases: CD295 antigen; Leptin; leptin (murine obesity homolog); leptin (obesity homolog, mouse); Obese protein; obese, mouse, homolog of; Obesity factor; obesity protein